ardumont/yesod-lab/README.md

 # Goal

-Learning to create an API with Yesod.
+Learning to create an API with [Yesod](http://www.yesodweb.com/).

+As always, I will reference every reproducible step in the Makefile.

 # Init